chunatech/daaru/docs/transaction_results.md

 ## Results Processing

-cWeed can be configured to process the results at the end of a transaction via use of a results processing script of your choice. an simple example is included with the application that just does a word count of the result.
+daaru can be configured to process the results at the end of a transaction via use of a results processing script of your choice. an simple example is included with the application that just does a word count of the result.